 - Advertisement -spot_img

 The term ‘elevator pitch’ in business refers to a brief but persuasive speech you can use to get somebody interested in your proposal.
 You don’t have to deliver it in an elevator ride lasting half a minute.
 But imagine if you had to.
 Could you roll off a memorable and convincing pitch without stuttering, grasping for words, or rushing through things too quickly?

 The only way you can pull off such a feat would be through a focused effort to write and improve your pitch.
 Like composing the perfect tweet, you need to make it concise and on-point.
 Unlike a tweet, the potential benefits of a great pitch are immense.
-The more you push yourself to refine and internalize your message-whether it’s a business proposal, a publicity release, or an internal memo-the more you will manage to come across as direct and authoritative.
+The more you push yourself to refine and internalize your message—whether it’s a business proposal, a publicity release, or an internal memo more you will manage to come across as direct and authoritative.

 Outworking everyone else

 Sports provide an invaluable and accessible metaphor for business, where the competition can be both elite and cut-throat.
 You may exploit market opportunities, but it won’t be long before someone else gets into the same space.
 Every business leader is seeking ways to gain an edge.
 Focusing on writing is no more a guarantee of success than focusing on any single area or skill.
-There are no magic tricks; you have to find the time and effort to improve in every aspect you can think of, and outwork everyone else.
+There are no magic tricks; you have to find the time and effort to improve in every aspect you can think of and outwork everyone else.

+- Advertisement -spot_img